Torres del Paine National Park is open all year. While high summer brings warmer weather, ferocious winds and, quite often, crowds,

 Safaris

 Join a private vehicle safaris with short walks to see winter wildlife, take pictures and shelter from bad weather.
 Winter is when Torres del Paine slows down and wildlife steps forward.
-Fewer vehicles and less chatter may bring them out into the pampas, with snow cover making them easier to track.
+Fewer vehicles and less chatter may bring them out into the pampas, with snow cover making them easier to track, and a lingering twilight makes them even more photogenic.

 Winter kayaking on Grey Lake

-Kayaking where Grey Glacier crunches into Grey Lake is intoxicating in winter, when it's just you and the ice and the water and the slivery light.
+Kayaking where Grey Glacier crunches into Grey Lake is magical in winter, when it's just you and the sky and the ice and the slivery light.